What actually is perfect pitch – and how do I get it?

 Mariah Carey has it, as did Michael Jackson, Ella Fitzgerald and Bing Crosby.
 Charlie Puth, for all his current popularity, was supposedly bullied at school for having perfect pitch.
 He told The Independent: “I found out that I had something 0.5 per cent of the population has, a type of perfect pitch, where I can hear notes and play them back right away.

 “It was mostly verbal, like name-calling and such, the verbal stuff was massive amounts of discouragement like, ‘how could you remotely think you could make it in this industry?’, but I didn’t listen, because I knew I was pretty dope.”

-But despite the aura that surrounds the words ‘perfect pitch’, it isn’t all that helpful to see it as a measure of musical ability (no offence to Charlie Puth).
+But despite the general feeling of awe that surrounds perfect pitch, it isn’t all that helpful to see it as a measure of musical ability (no offence, of course, to Charlie Puth).

 It does make a pretty impressive party trick, though: